AfriWare Books Website

 Picture

-Going to the accompanying festivals during this time of year adds to the excitement of the Holiday though in 2020 during the pandemic, this may be relegated to online celebrations only.
+Going to the accompanying festivals during this time of year adds to the excitement of the Holiday though in 2020 during the pandemic, this was relegated to online celebrations for the most part.
 Kwanzaa principles can be incorporated into every month of the year since they can be applied to most day to day tasks.
 For example, one of the principles is "Purpose", or "Nia" in Swahili.
-It's important to know your purpose in life... and when shopping for groceries so you stay on track.
+It's important to know your purpose in life so you stay on track with your personal, community cultural, physical, spiritual, and lifelong goals.
 All the principles have a very practical aspect that lends well to making them more digestible for younger audiences.

 Seeking more information when curious is a great characteristic to have about a topic you're learning about.
 Everything isn't understood in one sitting, or from one book.
 Gather from the oral and written history to create your own understanding.